lagom/lagom/docs/manual/scala/gettingstarted/EclipseScala.md

 # Integrating sbt builds with Eclipse

-If you worked through the command line example for [[sbt|GettingStartedSbt]], you have an sbt build.
+If you worked through the command line example for [[sbt|GettingStarted]], you have an sbt build.
 This page describes how to integrate with Eclipse.

 Before integrating a Lagom sbt build with Eclipse, you must download and install [sbt-eclipse](https://github.com/typesafehub/sbteclipse).
 This plugin provides the support to generate Eclipse project files, which are required to import Lagom builds into Eclipse.